PyxelM/alucinara/content/deities/the-petrified-child.md

 ## Appearance
 ![Petrified Child](images/petrified-child.png)

 The Petrified Child has the form of a long, inverse egg made of pure rock.
-It has a round top and a curved, tapering bottom with no visible body parts but a round infantile face on the front side of its upper section.
+It has a round top and a curved, tapering bottom with no visible body parts except for a round infantile face on the front side of its upper section.

 Its face varies in shape over time due to the presence of Alucinara energy within it; this can cause its face to unpredictably shift in form.
 The child often appears to have the infantile face of a minikin, but it can also present with a strigine face, canine face, or a feline face, causing a lot of variation from culture-to-culture in how the deity is depicted.